-The COVID-19 pandemic continued to have direct impact on the operations of HomeStart at various times during the year.
-The key impacts in 2020-21 were:
+The COVID-19 pandemic continued to have a direct impact on the operations of HomeStart at various times during the year.

-- 783 loans had requested some form of negotiated payment arrangement due to the effect of the virus.
-Of this group, by 30 June 2021, 648 had completed their arrangements and continued under normal loan management processes.
-A further 135 loans had discharged subsequent to entering arrangements.
+Over the term of the pandemic, 809 loans requested some form of negotiated payment arrangement.
+Of this group, by 30 June 2022, 488 had completed their arrangements and continued under normal loan management processes.
+A further 321 loans had discharged subsequent to entering arrangements.
+There were no loans under a negotiated payment arrangement as at 30 June 2022.